 James is ranked as one of the top silks in this field by the Legal 500, Chambers and Partners and Planning magazine.
 The Legal 500 shortlisted him for Silk of the Year for Real Estate, Environment and Planning in 2016, 2017 and 2019.
 The Directories describe him as "calm, authoritative and a dogged advocate", "a genuine star", "a pleasure to work with", "a very astute operator who never disappoints on the day" and "a very persuasive man to put in front of a High Court Judge."

 His practice as an inquiry advocate is underpinned by frequent appearances in the High Court and his opinion is regularly sought on a range of advisory matters.
 His expertise covers all areas of planning, including promoting and resisting compulsory purchase orders.
-More details of experience within particular fields can be provided upon request.

 James is in demand as a speaker on planning matters and has addressed both the Oxford Planning Conference and the PEBA Annual Conference.

-Examples of planning appeals and call-in inquiries include
+Planning appeals and call-in inquiries